fybrik/fybrik/site/docs/samples/notebook-read.md

 # Notebook sample for the read flow

+This sample demonstrates the following:

-This sample shows how Fybrik enables a Jupyter notebook workload to access a cataloged dataset.
+- how Fybrik enables a Jupyter notebook workload to access a cataloged dataset.

+- how [arrow-flight module](https://github.com/fybrik/arrow-flight-module) is used for reading and transforming data.

-It demonstrates how policies regarding the use of personal information are seamlessly applied when accessing a dataset containing financial data.
+- how policies regarding the use of personal information are seamlessly applied when accessing a dataset containing financial data.

 In this sample you play multiple roles: